 Huntsman W20 490P Welding Helmet Review

-If you don’t mind looking like the man in the iron mask, then this is a excellent welding helmet which offers a range of essential features for a low price.
+If you don’t mind looking like the man in the iron mask, then this is an excellent welding helmet that offers a range of essential features for a low price.
 Sometimes pieces of welding equipment can be over-engineered, but this is one piece of kit that focuses on traditional no-fuss elements.
 Whether you’re looking for a budget buy or a basic model that is sturdy and well-made instead of being cheap and flimsy, then this is a great choice.

 The Good: Carbon fiber body

 10% of this welding helmet is made from recycled carbon fiber, which makes it both environmentally friendly and extremely durable.
 This strength means that it will resist everyday wear and tear for decades, so you won’t have to worry about spending out on a new helmet anytime soon.